 The Eileen Ludwig Greenland National Bearing Witness Summer Institute brings together 40 Catholic School educators from around the country to engage in five-days of intensive study designed to give them the skills and resources necessary to bring the lessons of anti-Semitism, the Holocaust, and modern-day prejudice to their students and school communities.

 The program takes place at various sites around the Washington, D.C. area including the United States Holocaust Memorial Museum, the United States Conference of Catholic Bishops, the Embassy of Israel, Georgetown University, and a local synagogue.
 Sessions are led by specialists in the fields of Jewish studies, Holocaust studies, and Catholic-Jewish relations.

-Jack Rudin Family Foundation Bearing Witness™ Advanced Program
+May and Samuel Rudin Family Foundation Bearing Witness™ Advanced Program

 The Bearing Witness Advanced Program assembles a select group of past Bearing Witness Program participants to travel to Israel for a week.
 The program offers them the opportunity to gain a better understanding of the relationship of the Holy Land to Jews, Christians and Muslims.
 Participants deepen their knowledge of the complex history of modern Israel, learn more about contemporary manifestations of anti-Semitism, and deepen their understanding of the Holocaust and its relevance today.